GeodetischeInfrastructuur/coordinates-transformation-api/README.md

-# Coordinates transformation API
+# Coordinate Transformation API

-RESTful coordinates transformation API offering NSGI approved transformations for the Netherlands.
+RESTful Coordinate Transformation API offering NSGI approved transformations for the Netherlands.
 Build on top of pyproj and FastAPI.

 ## Assumptions